Dagenais v Canadian Broadcasting Corp: Aftermath

-(b) The salutary effects of the publication ban outweigh the deleterious effects to the free expression of those affected by the ban. …

 Smith J stated in a 2014 judgment that:

 The Supreme Court of Canada has closely guarded the open court concept over the years and in the last 20 years has narrowed the test for the use of discretionary orders to ban the publication of evidence in Dagenais v.
 Canadian Broadcasting Corp, and R v Mentuck, known as the "Dagenais-Mentuck" test.
 The "Dagenais-Mentuck" test requires the party opposing media access to demonstrate that the order (for the ban) is necessary to prevent a serious risk to the proper administration of justice and that the salutary effects of the order sought outweigh the deleterious effects on the rights and interests of the parties and public.